 If you haven’t been able to pay your debt or set up a payment arrangement and the bailiffs are coming to your home, you don’t have to let them in.

-You can stop them getting in and from taking your belongings by:
+You can stop them getting in and from taking your stuffs by:

 - Telling everyone in your home not to let bailiff inside your home.